JT-tanui/Ticket_system/Docs/Documentation.md

 - CSRF protection is enabled for all forms using the `@csrf` directive
 - Input validation is implemented for all form submissions
 - Error messages are properly handled and displayed
+- Search input is sanitized to prevent SQL injection

 ## Future Enhancements